 Welcome to Digital Native!

 I’m Rex.
-By day, I’m building Daybreak and investing in Pre-Seed and Seed-stage companies; by night, I write Digital Native about tech and startups.
+By day, I’m building Daybreak and working with Pre-Seed and Seed-stage companies; by night, I write Digital Native about tech and startups.

 Every Wednesday morning, you’ll get a piece straight to your inbox.